pcasaretto/Udacity-Data-Wrangling/report.md

 ## Postal codes

 The second step was to analyze postcodes.
+I decided this time to not use python and use mongo shell client directly.
+The file `audit/postal-codes` outputs 4 values.

+* Number of properly formated postal-codes (e.g. 88338-220)
+* Number of records with the most common alternate form (e.g 88338220)
+* Number of records that do not fit either of the alternatives
+* Number of records thatt do not start with 88 or 89 (expected for the given area)

+# Problems found

+As expected there were some (52) records with the alternative form.
+I decided to change all of them to the proper format using `fix/postal-codes`.

+There were no records that did not fit either formats and only one that did not start with the expected prefix.
+This record was fixed manually.

 `db.udacity.find({"$and": [{"address.postcode": {"$exists": true}}, {"address.postcode":{"$not": /\d\d\d\d\d\-\d\d\d/ }}]})`

+88063-000

 # Other ideas